ongres/stackgres/doc/content/en/02-demo-quickstart/03-create-your-first-cluster/_index.md

 # Installation with kubectl

-We ship some kubernetes resources files in order to allow installation of the StackGres cluster for demostration purpose.
-Assuming you have already installed the the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) you can proceed by installing a StackGres cluster using the following command:
+We ship some kubernetes resources files in order to allow installation of the StackGres cluster including backup configuration for demostration purpose.
+Assuming you have already installed the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) you can proceed by installing a StackGres cluster using the following command: